federicomariamassari/udacity-rsend/README.md

 _Combine SLAM, pure localization, navigation, and programming of ROS nodes in C++ to operate a robot that can autonomously move objects within an environment._

 This capstone project builds on the experience gained in previous assignments to deploy a robot that can fetch and deliver items on its own in a Gazebo world.
-It comprises several steps: mapping the environment using SLAM, setting up and fine-tuning the navigation stack, and programming two ROS nodes that can, respectively, impart consecutive goals to the robot and display and hide markers representing object pick-ups and drop-offs.
-It is the culmination of a rewarding journey in robotics!
+It comprises several steps: mapping the environment using SLAM, setting up and fine-tuning the navigation stack, and finally programming two ROS nodes that can, respectively, impart consecutive goals to the robot and display and hide markers representing object pick-ups and drop-offs.
+It is the culmination of my rewarding journey in robotics!

 __[Link to code](/projects/p5/catkin_ws/src/)__